Xide/AutoMaths/docs/data.md

 ## Preprocessing

-* `make download`
+* `make preprocess`
     - Download data from the Git repositories
-* `make preprocess`
     - Iterate over the files in repositories to parse the file name and the package the file (and therefore it's constructs) are located in.
     - Use the `pygments` lexer to turn source code into raw token stream